 The ease of doing business in Indonesia is marked, among others, by the legal certainty of the dispute resolution and its enforcement.
 In general, arbitration cases are resolved within 6 (six months) from the date of case registration.
 How about its enforcement?
 To date, MAA has handled numerous cases before the Indonesian Arbitration Board (BANI) with excellent enforcement rate, meaning that the enforcement of the decisions is voluntarily executed by the parties without further court process.
 The success of these enforcement is due to the fact that the Panel of Arbiters have decided the cases in win-win solution by ensuring that the disputes not only settled in fair and legal manner but also providing opportunity for the parties to continue with their business engagement.

-How about court cases?
-MAA has been appointed by the Ministry of Environment to represent the ministry in several environment cases where the trial is lengthy and complicated one due to its scientific nature.
+In addition, MAA has been appointed by the Ministry of Environment to represent the ministry in several environment cases where the trial is lengthy and complicated one due to its scientific nature.
 In addition to environment cases, MAA has also appeared before several specific court or dispute settlement bodies, such as the Industrial Court, the Consumers Dispute Settlement Body (Badan Penyelesaian Sengketa Konsumen) and Public Information Commission.
 With this wide range of exposure, MAA keeps in mind in advising its client to always have a bird eye view of all possibilities in entering into a major contract so that prevention of disputes can be initiated at the earliest stage.

 In the past couple of years, the Supreme Court of the Republic of Indonesia has issued important decisions on Indonesian forest fire cases, both for criminal and civil cases.
 The civil cases are actually the first of the cases where tort claims based on strict liability principle are applied pursuant to the Law on Environmental Protection and Preservation Number 32 year 2009 concerning Protection and Management on Environment.
 The case against PT.
 Kallista Alam, a palm oil company – brought by the Ministry of Environment was decided in 2014 where the Company is found guilty and must pay the claims comprising the environmental loss of around 114 billion rupiah to the State and environmental recovery amounting to 251 billion rupiah.